There is nothing worse (okay, this is a little dramatic, but it really sucks!) than feeling bloated.

 These crunchy veggies act as diuretics, helping you to flush out the excess water you’re retaining.
-Toss celery in your salad for extra crunch or snack on some with spicy salsa, roast fennel as change from broccoli or make it the star of your next crudite.
+Toss celery in your salad for extra crunch or snack on some with spicy salsa.
+Roast fennel as a change from broccoli or make it the star of your next crudite.

 This anti-inflammatory food also has anti-spasmodic qualities.
-Studies show that it has de-bloating properties too.
-Try grating into your favorite marinade, topping a simple piece of grilled fish to add a little zing or add to your lemon water.
+Studies show that it has debloating properties too.
+Try grating it into your favorite marinade, topping a simple piece of grilled fish to add a little zing, or add it to your lemon water.

 These teas can help food to pass through the stomach and relieve gas.
 Sip on your choice of iced or hot tea with a slice or two of lemon or ginger.
-And, make it daily ritual.
+And make it a daily ritual.

-Regardless of choosing whole-fat or low-fat yogurt, yogurt gives you a dose of beneficial bacteria, which helps keep your digestion efficient.
-If you still you don’t like the idea of plain yogurt get creative and add canned pumpkin, natural peanut butter or shredded coconut.
+Regardless of choosing whole-fat or low-fat (we recommend whole-fat!), yogurt gives you a dose of beneficial bacteria, which helps keep your digestion efficient.
+If you still you don’t like the idea of plain yogurt, get creative and add canned pumpkin, natural peanut butter, or shredded coconut.

 This sweet treat has an enzyme called papain, which aids digestion and the breakdown of protein.
-Thinly slice this fruit and couple it with a thinly sliced piece of grilled chicken for a mini meal or cut into cubes and top with shredded coconut for a sweet treat.
+Thinly slice this fruit and couple it with a thinly sliced piece of grilled chicken for a mini meal, or cut it into cubes and top with shredded coconut for a sweet treat.

-Not just for pina coladas, this tropical fruit contains bromelain, a digestion promoting enzyme.
-Toss some freshly sliced pineapple rings on a hot grill to dress up a chicken breast or as a delish and healthy dessert.
+Not just for piña coladas, this tropical fruit contains bromelain, a digestion-promoting enzyme.
+Toss some freshly sliced pineapple rings on a hot grill to dress up a chicken breast or eat them as a delish and healthy dessert.